-Econsense Forum for Sustainable Development of German Business
+Econsense Forum for Sustainable Development of German Business or along the supply chain.

-Econsense is a network of internationally operating companies with a common goal: They want to actively shape the change to a more sustainable economy and society.
-We support our members in anchoring sustainability in operational practice, in strategy or along the supply chain.
 We track and analyse all relevant issues: from environmental protection to human rights - always with a focus on the business case for sustainability.
 In exchange with business, politics and civil society, we proactively address sustainability challenges and advocate frameworks and policies that enable business' innovation and competitiveness.
 This makes econsense a valued thought leader, advisor and partner in matters of sustainability.